tahb/coniecto/README.md

 The point was that there was no preconcieved idea in order to see how the approach of small objects and depenency management would handle constant change (as I worked out how it would work along the way).

-Turns out it was flexible and great fun, reminded me of why I love programming.
-I did end up over engineering others just to practice and satisfied feels.
+Turns out it was flexible and great fun.

 ## Have a quick try

 First make sure you have and are running with Ruby 2.2.0 available.

-Then simply start IRB and it will kick off an example game automatically.
+Then simply start irb and it will kick off an example game.

 ```
 $ irb